 Full-time and part-time scheduling is available allowing you the ability to select the program that best meets your current needs.

-PNP is fully accredited* and recognized as a high quality program providing you with the support you need to obtain your first nursing job and/or continue your nursing education.
+PNP is fully accredited by the Accreditation Commission for Education in Nursing (ACEN) (formerly known as the National League for Nursing Accrediting Commission (NLNAC)), 3343 Peachtree Road, NE, Suite 850, Atlanta, Georgia, 30326, and approved by the Pennsylvania State Board of Nursing.
+PNP is recognized as a high quality program providing you with the support you need to obtain your first nursing job and/or continue your nursing education.

 All of PNP’s teachers have nursing degrees and years of experience in the field enabling them to share what they’ve learned and relate classroom subjects to real clinical issues.